Help your potential matches find common interests.

 Music is usually the radio with a mix of Pop, Alternative and

-but have included more pop and alternative stuff as well.
-I'm
+more pop and alternative stuff as well.
+I also like musicals as

 Food is awesome.
 I wouldn't call myself a foodie (I don't even know